"Say hello to Mrs Oyekanmi": BBNaija's Queen gushes, shares video of wedding

 PAY ATTENTION: The 2024 Business Leaders Awards Present Entrepreneurs that Change Nigeria for the Better.
 Check out their Stories!

-Legit.ng had reported that the mother of one had shown off her traditional wedding dress and accessories to pepper naysayers.
+Legit.ng had reported that the mother of one showed off her traditional wedding dress and accessories to pepper naysayers.

 In the recording, the reality star celebrated her new title as she asked her fans to meet the latest Mrs. She also said she was traditionally married to her man and she called her husband's name in full.